ed-henrique/tatu/README.md

 ## Development

-This section is about everything you need to know to self-host the project and contribute with it.
+This section provides guidance for self-hosting and contributing to the project.
-Thanks for considering to contribute with `tatu` ❤️.
+Thank you for supporting `tatu`'s development ❤️.

 ### Requirements